WHAT IS THE VOTER REGISTRATION GAP?

 Florida County Registration Rates

-This table shows the voter registration rates in each Florida county or county-equivalent as of Apr 14, 2026.
-We omit counties with populations below 10,000.
+This table shows the voter registration rates in each Florida county or county-equivalent as of May 12, 2026.
+We omit counties with 18-year-old populations below 100.

 See our methods for more details.